 If you want to have a baby and you’re in a long term relationship, it may be good advice to have a conversation with your partner about the impact of age on fertility – and to do it sooner, rather than later.

-And if you’ve been trying to conceive without success for a year and the woman is aged under 35, go see your doctor.
+And if you’ve been trying to conceive without success for a year and the woman is aged under 35, book an appointment with your women’s health or men’s health specialists.
 This advice applies for women over 35 who have been trying for six months.
 It may mean you have a fertility problem that requires medical attention.